ABS510/amazon-analysis/Team_Contract.md

  - Shawn - sxlai2

 ## Team Meeting
-Team meeting will happen weekly, on 4pm Friday in Korean Standard Time (KST).<br/>
+Team meeting will happen weekly, on 4pm Friday in Korean Standard Time, over Discord voice channel (KST).<br/>
-If anyone is unable to attend the meeting, one must inform the group a day before.
+If anyone is unable to attend the meeting, one must inform the group a day before.<br/>
+During the meeting, we will mainly discuss last week's achievement, this week's target, what we will do to achieve the target.<br/>
+Notes will be taken during the meeting, where we will take turns in taking notes that are committed to our github repository, starting with soonhah2.<br/>

 ## Assistance
 In talking to, and helping one another, our group will use discord as a channel of communication. <br/>
-We will also use Github in collaborating with one another.
+In case of emergency, or if we are unable to reach a member over discord, we will email the missing member asking for the situation, which must be replied in 24 hours. <br/>
+In collaborating with each other in a remote enviroment, we will use github repository. <br/>

 ## Respect
 All members must respect each other's idea. <br/>
 All members must respect other member's emergency situation when one may not be able to contribute during then. <br/>
 Members who was not able to contribute to the project due to the emergency situation must make up his absense. <br/>
+If a certain member is evidently doing less work than the rest of the members, upon discussing with the team, that member will be given a warning. <br/>
+Even after the warning, if the member does not change, team will inform the mentor or the course staff about the situation. <br/>

+Team will respect the circumstances that certain weeks are more busy than the other weeks, which the work will distributed accordingly over weekly team meeting.

 ## Work Distribution
 1. Until 2nd of April, each one of us will come up with an idea for the final project) <br/>
 2. On 4th of April, we will meet up and decide who's idea we will use)<br/>
+3. Every week on Friday 4pm, there will be a weekly meeting <br/>
-3. During weekly meeting, we will discuss the goal of individual members and distribute the work accordingly <br/>
+</t>During weekly meeting, we will discuss the goal of individual members and distribute the work accordingly <br/>

+During the team meeting, we

 ## Time commitment
 Each member of the team will commit about 4 hours per week, every week, until we finish the project. <br/>